ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

 ## The Implementation
 The implementation involved the following:

-* Standardizing frames obtained from the TurtleBot robot through a resizing operation to reduce computational complexity and a crop around an ROI operation to enforce the planar assumption.
+* Standardizing frames obtained from the TurtleBot robot through a resizing operation to reduce computational complexity and a crop-around-an-ROI operation to enforce the planar assumption.
 * Computing the optical flow between successive frames using OpenCV’s Farneback Dense Optical Flow framework (`cv2.calcOpticalFlowFarneback()`) with the default recommended settings.
 * Developing an estimation affine 2x3 transformation matrix to model relative motion caused only by the robot’s own motion.
 This we accomplished with `cv2.estimateAffine2D()` set with RANSAC.
 * Developing a detection mask based on the reprojection error between the estimated affine transformation and the apparent motion computed with dense optical flow.